openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

   * openSUSE Tumbleweed (new).

-On Banshee:Unstable (which should hold the unstable releases, currently 2.1.0) Iâ€™ll be
+On Banshee:Unstable (which should hold the unstable releases, currently 2.1.0) I’ll be
           introducing some changes during the next days which will feature:

-  * Package being renamed to â€˜bansheeâ€™, thus dropping the current banshee-1;
+  * Package being renamed to ‘banshee’, thus dropping the current banshee-1;

   * Migration to pkgconfig() calls for >= 1130;